crustio/crust-wiki/docs/claims.md

 Go to the claim page in [Crust Apps](https://apps.crust.network/#/claims)

-1. Select the account of Crust mainnet that you want to claim
+1. Select the account of Crust mainnet that you want to claim,If you haven't created an account yet, you can refer to this [create account tutorial](https://wiki.crust.network/docs/en/crustAccount#create-accout)
 2. Paste the transaction hash value you copied in [Step I](#i-burn-erc20-cru)
 3. Make sure your transaction's **amount <= claim limit**
 4. Click "Continue", this step will wait for a while, the claim service will check the legicimacy of your transaction.

 ![Apps Claims2](assets/claims/apps_claims2.png)

-If you failed in this step, it may caused by the following reasons:
+If a red error appears in the upper right corner of the page, it means you have failed in this step, it may caused by the following reasons:

 1. Your transaction's confirmations is not enough (**at least 6 confirmations**)
 2. Your transaction amount exceeding the claim limit, if so, please wait it to recover